symfony/symfony-docs/frontend/encore/virtual-machine.rst

 .. caution::

-    Beware that `it's not recommended to set allowedHosts to all`_ in general, but here it's required to solve the issue when using Encore in a virtual machine.
+    Beware that `it is not recommended to set allowedHosts to all`_ in general, but here it is required to solve the issue when using Encore in a virtual machine.

 .. _`VirtualBox`: https://www.virtualbox.org/
 .. _`VMWare`: https://www.vmware.com
 .. _`NFS`: https://en.wikipedia.org/wiki/Network_File_System
 .. _`polling`: https://webpack.js.org/configuration/watch/#watchoptionspoll
-.. _`it's not recommended to set allowedHosts to all`: https://webpack.js.org/configuration/dev-server/#devserverallowedhosts
+.. _`it is not recommended to set allowedHosts to all`: https://webpack.js.org/configuration/dev-server/#devserverallowedhosts